 Have you ever gone to clear out all of the open browser tabs on your smartphone and gotten a kick out of all the different things you searched over the past few weeks?
 We turn to Google for so many things, from health concerns to hose patches to houses for sale.
 This, of course, gives businesses an abundance of opportunities to get in front of their target audience.

 But just as diverse as your search history is the intent behind the keywords your potential customers are searching online.
 Commercial intent keywords are the most valuable to your business, but they are not one-size-fits all.
 In this article, we’re going to look at what commercial intent keywords are and how to use them to make the most of your marketing budget.

-High commercial intent keywords are like invitations from prospective customers.
-They beg you to tempt them with your wares.
-They tell you, loud and clear, that they have money in their hands (or burning holes in their pockets), and they want what you’re selling right now.
+Commerical intent keywords are those typed into search engines by consumers looking to buy or educate themselves in order to buy.
+Put another way, they are basically invitations from prospective customers to tempt them with your wares.
+They tell you, loud and clear, that they have money in their hands (or burning holes in their pockets), and they want what you’re selling.

-However, if someone definitely does need a lawyer, they might use a high commercial intent keyword like “workers compensation lawyer san diego.”
-That guy is more likely to be a hot lead, and this is a perfect use case for PPC, because you can be sure your targeted ad is right at the top of the search results, and you’re willing to pay to make sure you get the lead.
+For the latter, this person is more likely to be a hot lead, and this is a perfect use-case for PPC, because you can be sure your targeted ad is right at the top of the search results, and you’re willing to pay to make sure you get the lead.